rodrigosetti/master-plan/README.md

  * `p = a x b` - Product: `p` is executed when `a` and `b` is executed.
  * `p = a -> b` - Sequence: `p` is executed when `a` and `b` is executed, in order.

+Please note that a equal sign (`=`) can be placed optionally just before the definition of the expression.

-#### Properties
+#### Attributes

-Following is a list of supported properties of projects:
+Following is a list of supported attributes of projects:

 | Property name | Expected Type | Description |
 |---------------|---------------|-------------|